Travel Insurance FAQs

-- We advise that you read carefully the Policy Summary and policy wording documentation before completing your transaction online.
+- We advise that you read carefully the Insurance Product Information Document and policy wording documentation before completing your transaction online.
 These will give you full details of what you're covered for, and the extent of your cover.
 It is advisable to take these documents with you on your trip so that you can refer to them whenever necessary.

 - I travel for work and pleasure, do your policies cover for business travel?

 - Non manual Business travel is included within all of our travel insurance policies as standard, you can also extend the cover further for specific business purposes such as business equipment and money for an additional premium.